scp-data/scp-api/docs/README.md

 The content index file is a key value pair object where the key is the name of the `series` and the value is a filename containing the content for that series.
 The filename is relative to the `content_index.json` file itself.

-The content files themselves are identical to the items in the `Metadata File` above with the exception that the `content_file` field is replaced with the `raw_content` field.
+The content files themselves are identical to the items in the `Metadata File` above with the exception that the `content_file` field is replaced with the `raw_content` and `raw_source` fields.

 ### Tales